 Ours is a discipline that weds traditions from communication, anthropology, sociology, political science, and journalism with contemporary critical and cultural studies theory to examine media technologies, institutions, economics, as well as media content and audiences.

-Our core faculty earned their doctorate degrees in Communication/Media Studies while affiliated faculty come from a variety of disciplines, bringing the perspectives and methods of their fields to bear on the analysis of the mass media.
+Our core faculty earned their doctorate degrees in areas such as Communication/Media Studies and Feminist Cultural Studies, while affiliated faculty come from a variety of disciplines, bringing the perspectives and methods of their fields to bear on the analysis of the mass media.

 In our core courses, students learn media history and theory, and examine the role of media in political life in the United States and abroad.
 Students learn to analyze the effects of electronic and print media, to consider the impact of the media on public policy, as well as the impact of public policy on the media.

-In addition to our core courses, students must take an approved methods course in the social sciences and approved major electives offered in other disciplines on campus–anthropology, history, sociology, political science, linguistics and journalism–to name a few.
-The major itself also offers a research methods course (MediaSt 130), several elective courses, and a year-long honors thesis program (MS H194 and MS H195).
+In addition to our core courses, students must take an approved methods course in the social sciences and approved major electives offered in other disciplines on campus – anthropology, history, sociology, political science, linguistics, and journalism – to name a few.
+The Media Studies major itself also offers research methods courses, several elective courses, and a year-long honors thesis program (MS H194 and MS H195).